All My Babies: Reception

-The film received some public criticism due to its explicit depiction of childbirth; however, it was still screened for avant-garde audiences, notably Cinema 16 and the inaugural Flaherty Film Seminar in 1953.
-Despite public discomfort, the film met all the Georgia Department of Public Health's requirements for safe birthing practices and was officially sanctioned for use in medical education because of its detailed birth sequence.
-As a result, public screenings were restricted, and the film was shown only in private venues, including the New York showings, to avoid fines or censorship.
-Stoney supported these restrictions, believing they would protect the dignity of the films subjects while also reinforcing the films legitimacy as an educational tool.
+The film received public criticism for its explicit depiction of childbirth.
+However, it was still screened for avant-garde audiences, including Cinema 16 and the inaugural Flaherty Film Seminar in 1953.
+Despite some viewer discomfort, All My Babies met the Georgia Department of Public Health’s standards for safe birthing practices and was officially approved for use in medical education due to its detailed birth sequence.
+[1] As a result, public screenings were limited, and the film was mainly shown in private venues, including screenings in New York, to avoid fines or censorship Stoney supported these restrictions, believing they would protect the dignity of the film's subjects while also reinforcing the film's legitimacy as an educational tool.

 Internationally, the film was distributed by organizations such as UNESCO, the World Health Organization, and UNICEF.
 It was used across various countries and incorporated into medical school curricula.
-In addition to training purposes, the film aimed to elevate the status of midwives in the eyes of medical professionals, especially in countries where collaboration between midwives and physicians was still evolving.
-The film conveyed that the U.S. medical establishment was willing to work alongside midwives, serving as a model for other nations.
-However, this progressive portrayal was undercut by the Georgia Department of Public Health, which included a pamphlet stating that the medical profession did not officially endorse midwifery and regarded midwives as a "temporary and unfortunate necessity".
+Beyond training midwives, the film also sought to improve midwives' status in the eyes of medical professionals, especially in places where cooperation between midwives and physicians was still developing.
+By showing midwives and doctors working together, the film suggested that the U.S. medical establishment was willing to recognize midwives as important public health workers and could serve as a model for other nations.